food-stock/foodstock-frontend/README.md

 - [ ] Push notifications to warn the user of the expiration of a food
 - [ ] Connexions with local supermarkets to get food details and date of validity directly from a single qr code
 - [ ] Responsivness for desktop
-- [ ] Add i18n support for translations
+- [x] Add i18n support for translations (translations are now missing)

 ## Getting food details using OpenFoodFacts API